 Abstract: This talk comes out of a current research project on artistic links between Mongol Eurasia and late-medieval Italy (c.
 1240-1340), and a survey article on the topic written for a Korean audience.
 Marco Polo is only one case of a much larger and renewed Eurasian circulation of objects, peoples, and ideas in the Mongol period, but researching this history raises important issues of definition, source, and method, beginning with how we define and discuss artistic or cultural translation.
 Writing for an East Asian audience brought further challenges of language and disciplinary boundaries.

-March 20.
-Alessandro Moghrabi, PhD candidate in Comparative Literature, “The Gift That Keeps on Giving: gift, narration, and repetition among Derrida, Calvino, and Kierkegaard.”
+CANCELED - March 20 - Alessandro Moghrabi, PhD candidate in Comparative Literature, “The Gift That Keeps on Giving: gift, narration, and repetition among Derrida, Calvino, and Kierkegaard.”

-April 17-8.
-Special Event: CHIASMI; Brown - Harvard graduate student conference in Italian Studies, "Medicine and the Arts: Co-relazioni, Rhode Island Hall 108
+CANCELED - March 20 - Alessandro Moghrabi, April 17-8 - Special Event: CHIASMI; Brown - Harvard graduate student conference in Italian Studies, "Medicine and the Arts: Co-relazioni, Rhode Island Hall 108

 Fall 2019 Calendar: